archnalan/Chordio-App/README.md

 <img src="/UI_screenshots/chord charts.JPG" alt="createPage" width="500"/>

 3. Unlike Chord charts that appear as cards, items such as pages, songs, categories appear in tabular form as below.
-Beside the list are action buttons that allow you to view details, edit and or delete the item from the list.
+Beside each list item are action buttons that allow you to view details, edit and or delete the item from the list.

 <img src="/UI_screenshots/category list.JPG" alt="createPage" width="500"/>